Avowed: Development

 Obsidian Entertainment started development in 2018 as an online multiplayer game.
 At that time, Obsidian's leadership were preparing to sell the company and pitched Avowed—then framed as a mixture of Destiny (2014) and The Elder Scrolls V: Skyrim (2011)—to prospective buyers, with Microsoft's Xbox division purchasing the studio in November 2018.
 By January 2020, the studio had cut the multiplayer elements to focus on a single-player, narrative-focused experience, managed by Carrie Patel, director of The Outer Worlds: Peril on Gorgon.
 Obsidian and Xbox Game Studios announced Avowed with a teaser trailer at a showcase in July 2020.

 The game's reveal concerned the 80-person development team, who were starting development again.
 Patel's leadership led to two major overhauls: utilize the setting of the Pillars of Eternity franchise and replace the open-world setting with zones.
 The game was revealed again in 2023 with a scheduled 2024 release, which was later delayed to February 18, 2025.
 A premium edition was sold, offering access from February 13.
+A PlayStation 5 version of the game was released on February 17, 2026.

+Possible sequel

+A sequel to Avowed was reportedly in development in early 2026.
+Microsoft Gaming went through a major round of layoffs that July, amid a directive to focus on the company's core franchises.
+This led to a quarter of Obsidian being laid off, plans for the Avowed sequel to be scrapped, and for the remaining team to move to a Fallout project.
+The report indicated that a small group would still work on Avowed 2 in the hopes of reviving it in the future.

 Reception

+Critical reception

-Avowed received "generally favorable" reviews from critics, according to review aggregator website Metacritic, and 84% of critics recommended the game according to OpenCritic.
+Avowed received "generally favorable" reviews from critics, according to review aggregator website Metacritic, and 83% of critics recommended the game according to OpenCritic.

+The game was nominated for Best Role Playing Game at The Game Awards 2025, and Herman Melville Award for Best Writing in a Game at the 15th New York Game Awards.